sultanahammad/sultanahammad.github.io/index.md

 <!-- ======================= ABOUT SECTION ======================= -->
 <section style="max-width:850px; margin:0 auto; text-align:justify;">
   <p>
+    I am a PhD student and Graduate Assistant at the Knight Foundation School of Computing and Information Sciences, Florida International University.
+I am a member of the VISAGE (Virtual Social Agents Group) Lab, where I work under the supervision of Professor Christine Lisetti.

-    I am an Assistant Professor of Computer Science and Engineering at the Faculty of Engineering at Mawlana Bhashani Science and Technology University (MBSTU).
-My long-term goal is to bridge the gap between academia and industry by leveraging advanced research to develop practical solutions for real-world problems.
-I want to combine my strong academic background and years of software engineering experience in the international arena to serve the community of students, scholars, and the software industry.
-My research interests include artificial intelligence, machine learning, deep learning, blockchain, cybersecurity, virtual reality, and software engineering.
-I aim to develop practical, trustworthy AI systems and secure, privacy-preserving solutions for real-world applications. <strong> Looking for a PhD Position in the field of Machine Learning, Deep Learning, AI, HCI, Cybersecurity, and Data Science. </strong>
+Prior to joining FIU, I served as an Assistant Professor in the Department of Computer Science and Engineering at Mawlana Bhashani Science and Technology University (MBSTU), Bangladesh.
+My journey is driven by a desire to bridge the gap between academic research and industry-scale software engineering. <strong> Looking for a PhD Position in the field of Machine Learning, Deep Learning, AI, HCI, Cybersecurity, and Data Science. </strong>
   </p>
 </section>